miha-stopar/crypto-notes/proofs1.md

 Zero-knowledge property can be shown by the existance of a simulator with which we can simulate acceptable protocol runs without knowing the actual language statement.

 This can be done for Schnorr protocol if t is small (there are no many possible challenges c).
 Here again, a rewinding technique is used.
 We choose y1, try to guess c1, compute x1 = g^y1 * t^(-c1).
 If we now send x1 to the verifier and get c1 (for which there is a high probability, because the space for challenges is small), the transcript (x1, c1, y1) will be accepted.
+If we didn't correctly guess c1, we rewind to the beginning.
+That means we provide a new x1 (now we know the challenge c1) and send a new x1 to the verifier.
+Verifier will respond with the same challenge c1 (rewinding).

 So, we can simulate acceptable runs without knowing s (s is secret, we know only t = g^s % p).
+However, this strategy does not work when the verifier is dishonest.
+Instead of choosing a random challenge, a verifier can choose a challenge c based on the input x - in this case the simulator cannot apply the strategy described above.
+Schnorr protocol is thus honest-verifier zero-knowledge.
+But it can be made a fully zero-knowledge by using commitment scheme.

-As mentioned for large t, we don't know whether Schnorr protocol is zero-knowledge (whether verifier could extract some information about s after having a number of transcripts).
-However, a description how to make sigma protocols zero-knowledge is given below.
+We don't know whether Schnorr protocol is zero-knowledge (whether verifier could extract some information about s after having a number of transcripts).
+However, a description how to make sigma protocols by using commitment scheme to be zero-knowledge is given below.

 ## Schnorr signatures